 New Canaan has its Glass House, and Miami its Pink House.
 Now Durham has its Cassilhaus.

-“This is a house for art,” said Ellen, who counts Finland’s modernist Aavar Aalto as an influence and France’s Pritzker Prize-winning Christian de PortzamParc as a mentor and former employer.
+“This is a house for art,” said Ellen, who counts Finland’s modernist Aavar Aalto as an influencer and France’s Pritzker Prize-winning Christian de PortzamParc as a mentor and former employer.
 “There just aren’t that many homes designed from the ground up for that.”

 “It’s a retreat – a concentrated space with studio, kitchen and bath – where artists can be reclusive for a month, or interact as much as they want, ” said Frank.
 “Our enjoyment of art is that much richer if we know the artists, and if they’ve explained their work to us.”

 To create a house that would be open regularly to people other than its owners, especially artists, may seem novel, but Ellen sees potential everywhere.
 “How many empty nesters with mother-in-law suites might also like to do this?” she asked.

 “It’s such a profoundly socially responsible idea,” said Raleigh architect Frank Harmon.
 “This notion of building a social house, and not just a residence – well, it just seems so Parisian.”